Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Northwest Florida/Jacksonville and Saint Augustine

 Northwest Florida has a few nice areas to choose from.
-Up the St. Johns River has some excellent sailing, cruising, and several wonderful marinas past Jacksonville.
-Up river marinas tend to be value-priced by Florida standards.
+Up the St. Johns River has some excellent sailboat sailing, cruising, and several wonderful marinas past Jacksonville.
+Upriver liveaboard marinas in Florida tend to be value-priced by Florida standards.
 Saint Augustine is a popular cruising stopover on the way north or south, and slips there are anything but value-priced.

 - Amelia Island/Fernandina Beach